mohsen12999/C-C-Projects/README.md

 find array average with binary split.
 [Average with binary](./avg-with-binary.cpp)

+## Sum of Larg Numbers

+impalntation Sum of very big number with character array that can not handle with int. [sum of larg numbers](./sumoflargenumbers.cpp)

 ## 10 Max & Min

 find 10 Max and 10 Min in Array with cpp.